 To perfect each of your golf shots, it is important to have the fundamentals clear.
 Improper alignment might lead to a miss of around 10-15 yards or more, not to mention landing out in the rough.

 To make sure your alignment is perfect, you can either use an alignment stick or another golf club.
 Place the golf club so it’s pointing in the direction you want to hit the ball.
-If should be about 6-12 inches inside your toes, between you and the ball.
+If you’re using a golf alignment stick it should be about 6-12 inches in length, between your toes, between you and the ball.
 If your toes are parallel with the golf club, your alignment will be set.

 Make sure your feet are set in the correct position.
 They should be square to the line.
 Keep your knees, hip, and shoulder properly postured.
 Align your feet and then turn your one foot out, if required.

 Unless you’re a seasoned pro, there can be some trepidation flowing through you as you’re getting ready to hit your drives.
 Golf coaches tell their students to maintain a little bit of movement upon address.
 You’ve probably heard of the term “waggle.”

 By doing a simple waggle or two and maintaining a little bit of movement in the fingers, it can alleviate the tendency to tense up.
 Having a little bit of movement going through your body will promote a smooth consistent swing.

 For amateurs, getting the proper grip (how to hold a golf club) is one of the essentials of this game.
 The improper grip will lead to inconsistencies.
 Usually, players employ three types of grips.
 They are – 10 Finger Grip, Interlocking Grip, and Overlapping Grip.
 Try each of them to find out the one best suited for you.

 If you are a beginner and a right-handed player, place the grip in such a way that it is in a diagonal position with the fingers into your left palm.
 The left palm then should be kept at the top of the club.